Rated 'Excellent' on Trustpilot

 Stress and social life

 The mental health effects of stress have a knock-on effect on our social life and can create a viscous circle of symptoms that can ultimately lead to depression.
-75% of people with 'high' or 'overwhelming stress' say they avoid social interaction, compared to only 38% of those with 'manageable stress'.
+75% of people with 'high' or 'overwhelming stress' said they avoid social interaction, compared to only 38% of those with 'manageable stress'.
 Talking to people, sharing your worries and seeking help, perspective and advice is one of the most helpful ways to manage and overcome anxiety, so if you avoid social interaction when you're anxious, this is only going to worsen symptoms.

 Stress and employers